 Being known as the best place:

-• For academic & industry partners to work with - by leading ground-breaking research to meet population health needs.
+- For academic and industry partners to work with - by leading ground-breaking research to meet population health needs.

 We work in partnership across a complex system with patients, clinical, academic and operational colleagues to deliver the Partnership vision.
 We support integration and collaboration across and between heart, lung, and critical care services in the Partnership, as well as strategic priorities within the Heart, Lung, Critical Care (HLCC) Clinical Group structure at Guy’s and St Thomas NHS Foundation Trust.